Skip to content

-*Please note that retatrutide® is still in clinical trials and not yet available in pharmacies.
-Learn more about our medical weight loss programs, including weight loss medications for qualifying patients.
+*Please note that Retatrutide® is still in clinical trials and not yet available in pharmacies or through PlushCare.
+PlushCare cannot enroll patients in this trial Learn more about our medical weight loss programs, including weight loss medications for qualifying patients.
 Prescriptions are provided at the doctor’s discretion.
 Learn more about our controlled substances policy and our prescription discount card.

 What is retatrutide®, and how does it work?

-Retatrutide® is a medication developed by Eli Lilly, administered through a once-weekly injection.
+Retatrutide® is a medication still in development by Eli Lilly, administered through a once-weekly injection.
 The drug is undergoing phase 2 trials to evaluate its efficacy in treating obesity, managing type 2 diabetes, and potentially addressing other conditions like non-alcoholic fatty liver disease (NAFLD).

 These trials are taking place after the medication semaglutide quickly gained popularity.
 Known under brand names such as Ozempic® and Wegovy®, semaglutide is primarily used for treating diabetes but also can be highly effective for weight loss.

-Another promising diabetes drug, tirzepatide, also known as Mounjaro®, is awaiting FDA approval for its weight loss benefits.
+Another promising diabetes drug, tirzepatide, also known as Mounjaro®, is available as Zepbound® for weight loss.

 Both semaglutide and tirzepatide act on glucagon-like peptide-1 (GLP-1) receptor agonists in the body.
-This means that they mimic the function of a hormone known as GLP-1, which plays a critical role in regulating blood sugar levels and promoting satiety.
-By activating GLP-1 receptors, these medications can improve glycemic control and induce a feeling of fullness after meals.
+This means that they mimic the function of a hormone known as GLP-1, which plays a critical role in regulating blood sugar levels and promoting satiety, a feeling of fullness.
+By activating GLP-1 receptors, these medications can improve glycemic control and induce a feeling of fullness after small meals.
+In addition to activating GLP-1 receptors, tirzepatide also works at the glucose-dependent insulinotropic polypeptide (GIP) receptors to further improve blood sugar levels and reduce appetite

-Similarly, retatrutide® operates by targeting GLP-1 receptors.
-However, the weight loss drug distinguishes itself by also acting on receptors for two additional hormones.
-One of these hormones is called glucose-dependent insulinotropic polypeptide (GIP), which aids in managing blood sugar levels.
-The other hormone is glucagon, which plays a role in regulating hunger.
-By acting on GLP-1, GIP, and glucagon receptors, retatrutide® is considered a GGG tri-agonist.
+Similarly, Retatrutide® operates by targeting GLP-1 and GIP receptors.
+However, this future weight loss drug distinguishes itself by also acting on receptors for a third hormone called glucagon, which plays a role in regulating hunger.
+By acting on GLP-1, GIP, and glucagon receptors, Retatrutide® is considered a GGG tri-agonist.

 Anticipated retatrutide® uses